hassan-pmp/pmp/til.md

 - What makes me really excited about the hypothesis-led approach is that it provides a great structure to enable me to be a more creative problem solver.
 There is both the art and the science in terms of problem solving.
 The science in the hypothesis-led approach is around thinking through in a very structured way how you take a very large, complex, ambiguous, hard-to-define problem, break it down into the component parts, and ultimately get to an actionable recommendation.

   1. **Define problem**: Think impact: what do we need to know?
-  2. Structure problem: Think breaking the problem down into pieces and early hypothesis: what could be the key elements of the problem?
+  2. **Structure problem**: Think breaking the problem down into pieces and early hypothesis: what could be the key elements of the problem?
-  3. Prioritize issues: Think speed: which issues are most important to the problem?
+  3. **Prioritize issues**: Think speed: which issues are most important to the problem?
-  4. Develop issue analysis/workplan: Think efficiency: where and how should we spend our time?
+  4. **Develop issue analysis/workplan**: Think efficiency: where and how should we spend our time?
-  5. Conduct analyses: Think evidence: what are we trying to prove/disprove?
+  5. **Conduct analyses: Think evidence**: what are we trying to prove/disprove?
-  6. Synthesize findings: Think “so what”: what implications do our findings have?
+  6. **Synthesize findings**: Think “so what”: what implications do our findings have?
-  7. Develop recommendations: Think potential solution: what should we do?
+  7. **Develop recommendations**: Think potential solution: what should we do?

+- When setting out to solve a problem, there are many instances that may prevent you from finding the right solution:
+	- Relying on your gut feeling and experience to make quick judgments under pressure
+	- “Biting off more than you can chew” and attempting to solve a much larger problem than required, or for one where you don't have the right amount of resources
+	- Forgetting the needs and priorities of the people for who you are solving the problem for

+- The first is because everybody actually might see the problem a little bit differently.
+So getting clarity on what is it that you're actually solving is really paramount.
+- Another reason is because people might have different ways that they're defining success in what the problem is aimed to solve.
+In other words, what does successfully solving the problem actually look like?
+So articulating and aligning around the core problem and what success looks like is one of the fundamental steps, but is actually, much more tricky than it might initially appear.
+-